Sage Steele

-Sage Marie Steele (born November 28, 1972) is an American television anchor who is the former co-host of the 12 noon (ET) SportsCenter on ESPN.
+Sage Marie Steele (born November 28, 1972) is a former television anchor and co-host of the 12 noon (ET) SportsCenter on ESPN.
 She also hosted SportsCenter on the Road from various sporting events such as the Super Bowl and The Masters, and NBA Countdown on ESPN and ABC for four seasons, ending in 2017.
 For five years prior to the NBA assignment, Steele was a full-time host of SportsCenter, ESPN's flagship show, and had previously contributed to ESPN First Take, Mike & Mike in the Morning, and SportsNation.
 Steele hosted SportsCenters daytime coverage of the NBA Finals in 2012 and 2013, and covered every NBA Finals from 2012 to 2020.

 Early life

 Steele is the daughter of Gary and Mona (O'Neil) Steele.
 Her father is African American and her mother is of Irish-Italian descent.
-Gary Steele became the first black varsity football player at West Point during the mid-1960s.
+Gary Steele became the first Black varsity football player at West Point during the mid-1960s.
 He was inducted into the Army Sports Hall of Fame in 2013 for his standout career on the Black Knights football and track & field teams.
 He retired from the army as a colonel after a career of 23 years.

 Sage Steele was born in 1972 into an American Army family living in the Panama Canal Zone.
 Steele has two brothers, Courtney and Chad (senior vice president of media relations for the NFL's Baltimore Ravens).

 The U.S. Army stationed Steele's family in several different states and countries, including Greece and Belgium, before moving back stateside to Colorado Springs, Colorado, in 1984 for her seventh grade year.
 After attending Thomas B. Doherty High School in Colorado Springs for two years, she moved to Carmel, Indiana, and attended Carmel High School as a senior, graduating in 1990.

 She graduated from Indiana University Bloomington in 1995 with a Bachelor of Science degree in sports communication.
 Exactly 20 years later, she was the commencement speaker at the 2015 Indiana University undergraduate commencement, which she considers the greatest honor of her career.